The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 If they let you down a few times, you won’t trust them anymore.
 This brings us to the next point.

-Trust in a brand, like in any person, is built over time.
-In fact, your business growth only happens when you gain your audience’s trust.
+Trust in a brand, like in any person, is built over time and is needed to drive small business growth.

 Here are some things you can do to get the trust of your audience